 Now that I've upgraded to macOS 10.12 Sierra, I noticed that SSH required me to enter my passphrase to keys every time I used them.
 This was a surprise as it's not how 10.11 El Capitan worked.
 This is how to fix it.
 Firstly, add your SSH key's passphrase to the keychain using ssh-add -K ~/.ssh/id_rsa (or any other key file).
 You can now use your SSH key without re-typing the password all the time… continue reading.

 Once I installed Homebrew's curl for HTTP/2 usage, I discovered that I couldn't automatically proxy SSL through Charles Proxy any more. $ export HTTPS_PROXY=https://localhost:8888 $ curl https://api.joind.in/v2.1/ curl: (60) SSL certificate problem: self signed certificate in certificate chain More details here: https://curl.haxx.se/docs/sslcerts.html curl performs SSL certificate verification by default, using a "bundle" of Certificate Authority (CA) public keys (CA certs).
 If the default bundle file isn't adequate, you can specify an alternate file using the… continue reading.

 It's been a while since I could use a trackpad without pain and even longer since I could use a mouse or trackball.
-Currently I use a Wacom trackpad as my mouse which works really well as long as I don't use it too much.
+Currently I use a Wacom tablet as my mouse which works really well as long as I don't use it too much.
 Fortunately, keyboard usage doesn't seem to be a problem (yet?), so I try to use my Mac using only the keyboard as much as possible.
-These are some notes for others who may be in the same boat.
+These are some notes for… continue reading.